 The prospectus supplement may include additional risk factors or other special considerations applicable to those securities and may also add to, update or change information in this prospectus.
 If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in that prospectus supplement.
 References in this prospectus to "Oiltanking Partners, L.P.," the "partnership," "we," "our," "us" or like terms refer to Oiltanking Partners, L.P., a Delaware limited partnership, and its subsidiaries.
-References in this prospectus to "Oiltanking Holding Americas, Inc., our North American parent and the owner of our general partner and references to "OTB Holdco" refer to OTB Holdco, LLC, a wholly-owned subsidiary of OTA.
+References in this prospectus to "our general partner" refer to OTLP GP, LLC, a Delaware limited liability company and the general partner of the partnership.
+References in this prospectus to "OTA" refer to Oiltanking Holding Americas, Inc., our North American parent and the owner of our general partner and references to "OTB Holdco" refer to OTB Holdco, LLC, a wholly-owned subsidiary of OTA.
 References in this prospectus to "Oiltanking GmbH" refer to Oiltanking GmbH, our German foreign parent and the sole owner of OTA.
 Unless the context indicates otherwise, references to the "Oiltanking Group" refer to Oiltanking GmbH and its subsidiaries, other than us and our subsidiaries.